GO FIGURE: A Meta Evaluation of Factuality in Summarization: Evaluation Datasets

-In this work we consider summarization domains to cover a broad range of topics, lengths of ground-truth summaries and levels of abstractiveness.
-In particular, we focus on accurately measuring factuality in the context of news and dialogue summarization, which is key for preventing spread of misinformation in two different domains.
-For example, in dialog summarization, it is important that a machine-generated summary of an exchange between a politician and a reporter at a press conference is factually consistent, and doesn't hallucinate details about what was said.
-We considered the following three summarization domains (see Table \ref{table:domains} for dataset statistics):

-\textbf{Short News.} To test the ability of metrics to measure factuality in the extreme news summarization domain, we use the XSUM dataset \cite{xsum-emnlp} which contains over 200k BBC news articles paired with 1-sentence summaries.

-\textbf{Long News.} We also test metrics on longer multi-sentence summaries from the CNN/DailyMail dataset \cite{Nallapati2016AbstractiveTS}, which tend to be more extractive than summaries in XSUM dataset.

-\textbf{Dialogues.} In contrast to news, dialogue summarization resources are relatively scarce.
-We use the recently released SAMSUM corpus \cite{Gliwa2019SAMSumCA} to test metrics on dialogue summarization.
-SAMSUM consists of English language conversations written by linguists in the style of chat messenger dialogues and aligned multi-sentence summaries.
+We evaluate metrics on three datasets: 1-sentence BBC news summaries from the XSUM extreme summarization dataset \cite{xsum-emnlp}, multi-sentence summaries from the CNN/DailyMail dataset \cite{Nallapati2016AbstractiveTS}, and the recently released SAMSUM corpus \cite{Gliwa2019SAMSumCA} consisting of English language conversations written by linguists and aligned multi-sentence summaries.

-Compared to CNN/DailyMail dataset, XSUM is considered more abstractive based on the proportion of the novel \textit{n}-grams in gold summaries in comparison to the source documents \cite{xsum-emnlp}.
-Compared to structured news documents, the SAMSUM dialog dataset is unstructured and contains chats between varying interlucators and the text is first-person directed speech, while the summaries are written in third-person point of view, which makes them highly abstractive in nature.